ANKITA-AMRITH-SHENOY/VSDSquadron_Mini_Firmware_Foundation/task_3/submission/README.md

 | --- | ---------- | ---------------------------------------------------------------- |
 | PD6 | LED Output | Used as a simple visual indicator during development and testing |

-> **Note:** GPIO is used only as a supporting peripheral for demonstration and is not part of the core Task-3 requirement.
+> **Note:** GPIO is used only as a supporting peripheral for demonstration and is not part of the core Task-3.

 ---